jostmorgenstern/sway-nord-rice/README.md

 # Nord Rice Dotfiles

-This repository contains the dotfiles from my personal Sway nord rice.
+This repository contains the dotfiles from my personal Sway Nord rice.

 ## Dependencies: